Orhionmwon: Towns and villages in Orhionmwon

 Other towns and communities such as Idumodin, Ottah, Okuor, Edummungba, Egbhuru, Egbokor, Ute - Oheze, Ugo, Urhonigbe, Igbanke, Iru egbede, Evbobanosa, Oza, Ogan, Uson, Oloten, Obagie N’Oheze, Iguododo, Ugbedun, Akugbe, Idumiru, Idumwebo, Numagbae, Ugokoniro, Ukpato, Avbiugo, Okogbo, Evbuehia, Iguere, Igbekhue, iguehanza, Obozogbe-niro, Evbomede, Evb'ivbiohon and Obi, among others.
-The local government came about as an aftermath in the creation of the defunct Bendel State.
-The local government has rubber plantations, agricultural produces, crude oil as well as mineral resources.
-Furthermore, the local government is dominated by Benin speaking communities such as Ugo and Okogbo and surrounded by neighboring Delta State (Agbor and Eku).
+The local government came about in the aftermath of the creation of the defunct Bendel State.
+The local government area has rubber plantations, agricultural produces, crude oil as well as mineral resources.
+The local government is dominated by Benin-speaking communities such as Ugo and Okogbo and surrounded by neighboring Delta State (Agbor and Eku).

 Education

-Orhionmwon local government is home to Lighthouse University and Edo State College of Education, Abudu Campus.
+The Orhionmwon local government area is home to Lighthouse University and Edo State College of Education, Abudu Campus.

+Geography and climate

+Orhionmwon LGA has an average temperature of 28 degrees Celsius or 82.4 degrees Fahrenheit and a total area of 2,382 square kilometres or 920 square miles.
+The Orhionmwon River flows through the LGA, which also has large forest reserves.
+In Orhionmwon LGA, the average wind speed is reported to be 11 km/h or 6.8 mph.
+With a typical yearly temperature of roughly 27 °C (81 °F), temperatures remain constantly high throughout the year.
+The rainy season's average temperature is 25 °C or 77 °F, while the dry season's is 28 °C (82.4 °F).

+Economy

+Orhionmwon LGA has a thriving agricultural industry and is well-known for growing a variety of crops, including maize, plantains, yams, and cassava.
+Additionally, the LGA boasts a thriving commerce industry, with multiple marketplaces that draw thousands of buyers and sellers of various goods.
+Animal husbandry, food processing, and lumbering are some of the other significant economic activities carried out by the residents of Orhionmwon LGA.